-- 14.17 It is recommended that upon ordination the accumulated long service leave provision of a lay minister (calculated with reference to section 14.15) be used to purchase 'service' of not less than what the provision will purchase (expressed in years and days) in the Anglican Church of Australia Long Service Leave Fund. - 14.18 Where a lay minister has more than 10 years lay service and proceeds to ordination, tax and long service leave legislation requires that the accumulated long service leave benefit (the provision put aside by the parish refer to section 14.13 above) be paid out to the lay minister (after deducting the appropriate amount of PAYG), as ordination deems that the lay minister has effectively 'ceased employment'. - 14.19 Further details on the above can be obtained from Steve Lucas, Manager, Legal Services on 9265 1647 or szl@sydney.anglican.asn.au.
+- 14.21 It is recommended that upon ordination the accumulated long service leave provision of a lay minister (calculated with reference to section 14.18) be used to purchase the period of that 'service' expressed in years and days, up to the value of that provision, in the Anglican Church of Australia Long Service Leave Fund.
+Further information may be obtained from the Clergy Services Officer, Colin Murphy, on 9265 1560 or e-mail cjm@sydney.anglican.asn.au . - 14.22 Where a lay minister has more than 10 years lay service and proceeds to ordination, tax and long service leave legislation requires that the accumulated long service leave benefit be paid to the lay minister (after deducting the appropriate amount of PAYG), as ordination deems that the lay minister has effectively 'ceased employment'. - 14.23 Further details on the above can be obtained from Steve Lucas, Manager, Legal Services on 9265 1647 or szl@sydney.anglican.asn.au .